Oil prices fall as supply concerns ease

 LONDON (Reuters) - Oil prices fell on Monday as force majeure at Libya’s largest oilfield was lifted, a Norwegian strike affecting production ended and U.S. producers began restoring output after Hurricane Delta.

-“It’s all about ending production disruptions ... (which) are not helpful in a period with ongoing demand concerns,” UBS oil analyst Giovanni Staunovo said.
+“It’s all about ending production disruptions ... (which) are not helpful in a period with ongoing demand concerns,” said UBS oil analyst Giovanni Staunovo.

 Production in Libya, a member of the Organization of the Petroleum Exporting Countries (OPEC), is expected to rise to 355,000 barrels per day (bpd) after force majeure at the Sharara oilfield was lifted on Sunday.

-Rising Libyan output will pose a challenge to OPEC+ producers and their efforts to curb supply to support prices.
+Rising Libyan output will pose a challenge to OPEC+ - a group comprising OPEC and allies including Russia - and its efforts to curb supply to support prices.

 “If oil demand recovery continues to struggle due to new or stricter COVID-related mitigation measures, the (OPEC+) producer group may need to reconsider the planned tapering of their voluntary supply cuts,” said BNP Paribas analyst Harry Tchilinguirian.

-Front-month prices for both contracts gained more than 9% last week, the biggest weekly rise for Brent since June.
-But both fell on Friday after Norwegian oil firms struck a deal with labour union officials, ending a strike that threatened to cut the country’s oil and gas output by close to 25%.
+Front-month prices for both contracts gained more than 9% last week in the biggest weekly rise for Brent since June.
+But both fell on Friday after Norwegian oil companies struck a deal with labour union officials to end a strike that had threatened to cut the country’s oil and gas output by close to 25%.

 Hurricane Delta, which dealt the greatest blow to U.S. Gulf of Mexico energy production in 15 years, was downgraded to a post-tropical cyclone at the weekend.

-Workers headed back to production platforms on Sunday, and Total SA TOTF.PA was working to restart its 225,500 barrel-per-day Port Arthur, Texas, refinery.
+Workers headed back to production platforms on Sunday and French oil major Total TOTF.PA was working to restart its 225,500 barrel per day Port Arthur refinery in Texas.

-Prices were also pressured by a jump in new COVID-19 cases that have raised the spectre of more lockdowns.
+Prices were also pressured by a jump in new COVID-19 cases, which has raised the spectre of more lockdowns.

-Meanwhile, Goldman Sachs said the outcome of U.S. elections would not impact its bullish oil and natural gas outlook and that an overwhelming Democratic victory could be a positive catalyst for these sectors.
+Goldman Sachs, meanwhile, said that the outcome of the U.S. presidential election would not impact its bullish oil and natural gas outlook and that an overwhelming Democratic victory could be a positive catalyst for these sectors.

-Reporting by Bozorgmehr Sharafedin in London; additional reporting by Florence Tan in Singapore; editing by Jason Neely
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Jason Neely and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.